codewind-resources/rogue-cloud/docs/Developing-Text-Editor.md

 	public static final String USERNAME = "(specify a username here!)";
 	public static final String PASSWORD = "(specify a password here!)";
 	```
-The username and password you specify here will be automatically registered the first time they are used.
+The username and password you specify here are automatically registered the first time they are used.

 ### B) Open SimpleAI.java -- this is where you will be writing AI code to control your game character.